ABbiodiversity/allinone/README.md

 `docker-compose up -d` which will publish the app on port 8080.

-When the containers are already running, and the configuration or images have changed after the container’s creation, `docker-compose up` picks up the changes.
+When the containers are already running, and the configuration or images have changed after the container's creation, `docker-compose up` picks up the changes.
 Tear down with `docker-compose down`.